dtrelogan/react-formstate/docs/modelInjection.md

 ### True injection

 Default values are only used if there is no corresponding value in your form's state object.
-They are most useful when you are in 'create' mode rather than 'edit' or 'update' mode.
+They are most useful when you are initializing an empty form in 'create' mode rather than loading pre-existing data into a form in 'edit' or 'update' mode.

 You can alternatively load a provided model directly into your state.
 This is generally a better approach that facilitates dynamic forms: